Which clubs have won the Champions League the most times?

 Last title: 2019

-Fun fact: Liverpool are England's most successful club in Europe, winning six of their nine finals.
+Fun fact: Liverpool are England's most successful club in Europe, winning six of their 10 finals.

 Liverpool's comeback against Milan in the 2005 final was arguably the greatest conclusion in the history of the competition.

-More recently in 2019, Mo Salah and Divock Origi were decisive in front of goal as they overcame Tottenham in Madrid.
+More recently in 2019, Mohamed Salah and Divock Origi were decisive in front of goal as they overcame Tottenham in Madrid, but they fell to a 1-0 loss to Los Blancos in last season's showpiece.

 5 — Barcelona